ocaml/dune/doc/project-layout-specification.rst

 Project Layout and Metadata Specification
 *****************************************

-A typical dune project will have a ```dune-project`` and one or more ``<package>.opam`` file at toplevel as well as ``jbuild`` files wherever interesting things are: libraries, executables, tests, documents to install, etc...
+A typical dune project will have a ```dune-project`` and one or more ``<package>.opam`` file at toplevel as well as ``dune`` files wherever interesting things are: libraries, executables, tests, documents to install, etc...

 It is recommended to organize your project so that you have exactly one library per directory.
 You can have several executables in the same directory, as long as they share the same build configuration.
 If you'd like to have multiple executables with different configurations in the same directory, you will have to make an explicit module list for every executable using ``modules``.

 The next sections describe the format of dune metadata files.

 Note that the dune metadata format is versioned in order to ensure forward compatibility.
-There is currently only one version available, but to be future proof, you should still specify it in your ``jbuild`` files.
+There is currently only one version available, but to be future proof, you should still specify it in your ``dune`` files.
 If no version is specified, the latest one will be used.

 .. _metadata-format: